rdbrdd/BBNC-JavaScript-Stylesheet-Removal/readme.md

 # Strips BBNC and all other <link> tag stylesheets

 BBNC is a frustrating application to work with.
-I created this to remove stylesheets from a page allowing for a page to truly blank inregards to CSS.
+This snippet removes all stylesheets associated with a <link> tag.

 ## Directions